DataCurationNetwork/CURATED/_modules/module-c.md

   <br>
   <p>
 <b>Curators will be able to:</b><br>
 &nbsp;&nbsp;1.
 Perform curation actions such as conducting a file inventory and opening the files.
    <br>
   &nbsp;&nbsp;2.
 Check the submission for completeness based on a predefined criteria.
    <br>
   &nbsp;&nbsp;3.
-Develop preliminary recommendations to be used for the “understand” step.
+Develop preliminary recommendations to be used for the “Understand” step.

 </p>
 </blockquote>